Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs.md

     Use `ssh` to login to the newly-promoted master node chosen in the previous steps \(`ncn-m001` in this case\), copy/paste the following script to a file, and then execute it.

+    > **NOTE**: The output from the script below can be misleading as it is relying on cached cloud-init data.
+Ignore the output that indicates **FIRST_MASTER_HOSTNAME has been set to ncn-...**.

     ```bash
     #!/bin/bash